 The Resource Center presents employee awards

-LAKEWOOD — Jane Young and Tracey Johnson have received The Resource Center’s top employee honors for 2017.
+Beth Jermain and Karen Williamson have received The Resource Center’s top employee honors for 2018.

 The Resource Center’s other major employee honor is the Norma J. Smith Award.
 It is presented to a non-supervisory staff member who has excelled in providing direct support to people with intellectual and developmental disabilities.
-The award was given to Johnson, who has worked for TRC since 1989 and is a direct support professional lead at the day habilitation program on Fluvanna Avenue in Jamestown.
+The award was given to Williamson, who has worked for TRC since 1989 and is a direct support professional lead at the day habilitation program on Fluvanna Avenue in Jamestown.

 The award was created in memory of the late Norma Smith, who worked as a direct support professional at The Resource Center from 1983 to 1991.
-Smith’s daughters Sherri Eccles and Melissa Rasmussen, who also work for TRC, were on hand to help present the award to Johnson.